Brattleboro History

 T. Covil Daguerreotype About 1842

-Sinners in the Hands of An Angry God is the title of the famous execution and hellfire sermon by the Rev. Jonathan Edwards---his response to the particularly lurid, prolonged, and violent events against the slaves in colonial New York throughout the summer of 1741.
-Several prominent New York men who were active in "the New Yok Negro Riots" were also involved in the land development that became Brattleboro.
+Sinners in the Hands of An Angry God is the famous "hellfire and brimstone" sermon preached by the Rev. Jonathan Edwards.
+This jeremiad is a formal execution sermon given for the nineteen black slaves in New York who were burned at the stake during that summer in 1741.
+Several prominent New York men who were active in "the New York Negro Riots" also purchased land that became Brattleboro.

 _____________________________________________________________________________